 print('The square root symbol is \u221a')

-The escape code \u followed by the 4 digit unicode value adds the character to the string.
-Make sure you have the unicode value not the decimal value (for example square root has hex value 221a, which is equal to decimal value 8,730 - you must use the hex value).
+The escape code \u followed by the 4 digit Unicode value adds the character to the string.
+Make sure you have the Unicode hex value, not the decimal value (for example square root has hex value 221a, which is equal to decimal value 8,730 - you must use the hex value).

 Sign up using this form to receive an email when new content is added: